NEUBIAS/training-resources/_modules/projections.md

     > ## Solution
     >   1. **False**, you can project along any axis.
     >   1. **False**, in sum projections the pixel values are larger than in the original data and a different data type might be needed to represent them.
 For maximum projections however the data type needs not be changed.
-For mean projections it depends on the accuracy your science requires (decimal places need a floating point data type).
+    For mean projections it depends on the accuracy your science requires (decimal places need a floating point data type, 32-bit in IJ).
     {: .solution}

 learn_next: